WORLD BASEBALL CLASSIC: 2009

 Foro Sol hosted Pool B of the 2009 World Baseball Classic, in which the Mexican team took second place, qualifying for the next round.
 As far as (North) American baseball fans are concerned, the main significance of Foro Sol is that it is being considered as a possible Opening Day venue, like Estadio Monterrey was in 1999, and as Hiram Bithorn Stadium was in 2001.
-Some even hold out the hope that Foro Sol may become home to a Major League Baseball team.
+Some even held out the hope that Foro Sol might eventually become home to a Major League Baseball team.
 In 2019, however, the Diablos Rojos moved into a new baseball-only venue: Estadio Alfredo Harp Helu, with a capacity of about 20,000.
 On April 29 and 30, 2023, the new stadium hosted two official MLB games between the San Diego Padres and the San Francisco Giants; the Padres won both games.

 The Red Devils won the Mexican Baseball League championship in 2008, their 15th such triumph.
 (No other team has won more than nine titles.)
 The former Capital Tigers Tigres Capitalinos also played at Foro Sol from 2000 to 2002, after which they relocated to Puebla, and in 2006 they moved to Cancun.
 They are now just plain "Tigers."